 Udarakarshanasana is a dynamic yoga pose.
-Also, it is a part of Shankaprakshalana, the yogic cleansing of intestines.
+Also, it is a part of Shankaprakshalana, the yogic cleansing of the intestines.
 The pose was first mentioned in Sukhsma Vyayama of Sri Dhirendra Brahmachari.
 He spelled it Udarakarsasana.
-Sri Satyananda Saraswati also described the pose in his book Asana, Pranayama, Mudra, Bandha.
+Sri Satyananda Saraswati also described the pose in his book Asana, Pranayama, Mudra, and Bandha.

-Apart from being a part of yoga cleansing of intestines, it can also be a part of general yoga practice.
+Apart from being a part of yoga cleansing of the intestines, it can also be a part of general yoga practice.
 Moreover, it is easy to learn and practice.
 Yet, it is a good yoga exercise for health.

 In this article, we discuss its meaning, steps, and benefits.

 In Sanskrit, Udara means stomach, Aakarshana means to stretch, and Asana means a pose.
 Hence, it is a yoga pose that stretches the stomach.
 In English, we call it Abdominal Twist Pose or Abdominal Stretch Pose.
 Often people call it Lower Spine Twist.

 Precautions and Contraindications